Augustus95/Superpixel-alpha-expansion-and-normal-adjustment-for-stereo-matching/README.md

 ## Superpixel alpha-expansion and normal adjustment for stereo matching
-an implement of stereo matching
+An implement of stereo matching

 ### Environment